RonnyWeiss/Apex-Fancy-Tree-Select/README.md

 *   **Unselect all:** $("#static-tree-region-id-of-the-tree-region").trigger("unselectAll");
 *   **expand Tree to a specific Level (When you left data then configJSON is used):** $("#static-tree-region-id-of-the-tree-region").trigger("expandToLevel", 3);

+The tree also supports apexbeforerefresh and apexafterefresh event that are available in dynamic actions.

 For working Demo just click on:

 https://apex.oracle.com/pls/apex/f?p=103428